Nestar Systems: PLAN ("Personal Local Area Network") Series

-The first fileserver in the PLAN series was the PLAN 4000, delivered at the end of 1982.
+The first file server in the PLAN series was the PLAN 4000, delivered at the end of 1982.
 It was a 26" high floor-standing unit with one processor cabinet that contained an optional 60 MB 8" hard disk, and up to three attached storage cabinets containing a 137 MB 14" hard disk.
 The processor was a version of the Sun Microsystems 8Mhz 256KB Motorola 68000 Multibus microprocessor board, which had been licensed to Codata and other manufacturers.
-The client nodes could be any combination of Apple ][ computers running Apple DOS, UCSD Pascal, or CP/M, and IBM PCs running PC-DOS or UCSD Pascal.
-PLAN 3000 was a desktop fileserver with a Motorola 68008 processor, a 5 1/4" hard disk with capacity of 24,40, or 56 MB, and a backup tape unit for 45 or 60 MB streaming tape cartridges.
+The client nodes could be any combination of Apple II computers running Apple DOS, UCSD Pascal, or CP/M, and IBM PCs running PC DOS or UCSD Pascal.
+PLAN 3000 was a desktop file server with a Motorola 68008 processor, a 5 1/4" hard disk with capacity of 24,40, or 56 MB, and a backup tape unit for 45 or 60 MB streaming tape cartridges.

 PLAN 5000 was a floor-standing unit that had one or two 8" hard disks with a total capacity of 289, 578, 867, or 1156 MB, and a backup tape drive for 60 MB streaming tape cartridges.

 PLAN 1000 was a diskless desktop server used as a print server.
 It used a Motorola 68008 processor and booted over the network from any file server.
 Two printers with parallel interfaces and one printer with a serial interface could be connected simultaneously.

 PLAN 2000 was a software package that allowed 2 to 4 IBM PCs to share the hard disk and printer of one of them.
 It was an entry-level system compatible with Nestar's larger systems with dedicated file servers.

 Unlike the prior systems, Nestar advertised the PLAN Series primarily to corporations, who were increasingly adopting the IBM PC for desktop use.
 They also educated corporate executives generally about the new field of personal computer networks.
 Several papers were published giving technical details of the system design and implementation.
 The average sales price of the PLAN 3000 was $14,000, and of the PLAN 4000, $24,000.